 Residual fluid

 Sometimes, residual fluid in the lungs after birth can contribute to rapid breathing.
-Transient Tachypnea of the Newborn (TTN) is a temporary condition occurring more often in C-section deliveries, caused by fluid in the lungs and typically resolves within 24-72 hours.3
+Transient Tachypnea of the Newborn (TTN) is a temporary condition occurring more often in C-section deliveries, caused by fluid in the lungs and typically resolves within 24-72 hours.
+Babies are monitored in the hospital until after TTN resolves.4

 To help diagnose TTN or other causes of rapid breathing, doctors may use a chest X-ray to assess the baby’s lung health.